Direct Hire Authority

 Step 4: Background Investigation

-Once the offer is accepted, Social Security will start the background investigation process.
+Once the tentative offer is accepted, Social Security will start the background investigation process.
 You will receive further instructions from Social Security on how to complete this process or if you need to submit any documents.

-Step 5: Final Job Offer
+Step 5: Official Job Offer

 The job offer is final when Social Security successfully completes the background investigation.
 Social Security will contact you directly to set up a start date.